 - All selected presenters must complete speaker agreement forms in order to be confirmed for a session.

 - Proposal submission topics cannot be changed after the review and selection process.

 - EDUCAUSE reserves the right to revise presentation titles and/or edit the session description for program publications.

-- Session Resources: Presenters will be required to upload their presentation and supporting materials and resources prior to the conference.
-If selected, you will be provided with further instructions on uploading your presentation materials.
+- Session Resources: Presenters will be required to upload their presentation slides and supporting materials and resources prior to the conference.

 Diversity and New Voices

 The EDUCAUSE Board and leadership have established diversity, equity, and inclusion (DEI) as a critical priority for the association.
 Our program committee strives to develop a program that truly represents our diverse community.
-We encourage you to consider how your proposal reflects or addresses diversity, equity, and inclusion (including subject matter, individuals of all identities, and demographic characteristics).
+We encourage you to consider how your proposal reflects or addresses DEI (including subject matter, individuals of all identities, and demographic characteristics).